 Contact our Florida post conviction relief lawyers at (407) 388-1900.

-Post-conviction investigation also often includes locating and interviewing witnesses and co-defendants.
-In some cases, mitigating evidence that was not presented during trial may offer insight in a post-conviction litigation case.
-DNA testing and new technology also offers support for a new trial or hearing.
+The post-conviction investigation also often includes locating and interviewing witnesses and co-defendants.
+In some cases, mitigating evidence that was not presented during a trial may offer insight in a post-conviction litigation case.
+DNA testing and new technology also offer support for a new trial or hearing.
 At Brownstone Law, we have years of experience in successfully providing post-conviction litigation services.
 For legal assistance, please phone our office at (407) 388-1900 to arrange an appointment.
-We handle post conviction motions in Duval County, Miami-Dade County, Pinellas County, Orange County, Leon County, Broward County, St. Lucie County.
+We handle post-conviction motions in Duval County, Miami-Dade County, Pinellas County, Orange County, Leon County, Broward County, St. Lucie County.

 You have a limited amount of time to file a post-conviction claim.
 It is your right, and it is an important and critical opportunity which should not be wasted.
 Contact a Florida post-conviction attorney today at (407) 388-1900 to schedule your free initial consultation.
 Our appeals attorneys in Florida also handle Florida appeals.